-1) Wildlife – improve conservation of top predators and their food webs,
+1) Wildlife Conservation – improve conservation of marine birds, mammals and their food webs,

 2) Ocean zoning – guide human uses to provide protection of the marine ecosystem,

-3) Climate change – document effects of environmental change on the marine ecosystem,
+3) Climate change – document effects on the ecosystem and inform climate-smart conservation,

 B) Information management and sharing